adamsilver/fdpb/03-Book-A-Flight.md

 Toggle button notes:

-- `type="button"` ensures the form is not submitted.
+- The `type` attribute is set to `button` which stops it from submitting the form like a regular submit button.
-- `aria-expanded="false"` announces to screen reader users if the calendar is showing or not.
-Clicking the button sets the attribute to `true` and displays the calendar.
+- The `aria-expanded` attribute tells users whether the date picker is showing or not by toggling between `true` and `false` values.

 Calendar header notes:

 - The heading is inside a live region.
-When the user navigates between months, the new month and year is announced accordingly.
+This ensures that when the user navigates between months, the date is announced.
-- The header also houses the previous and next month buttons.
+- The header also contains the previous and next month buttons.

 Calendar grid notes:

-- `aria-hidden="true"` ensures the calendar is not perceivable to screen readers.
-For visual users, this is achieved by the fact it's not visible.
+- The `aria-hidden` attribute is set to true which means it is not perceivable to screen readers.
+Visual users experience the same thing as it's not actually visible.
-- The table has `role="grid"` so that the screen reader treats the table as a special grid widget.
+- The table has a role of `grid` so that the screen reader treats the table as a special widget.
 In JAWS, for example, this means the arrow keys can be used to navigate between days.
 More on this shortly.
-- The thead contains the column headings representing each day of the week.
-The day is abbreviated and uses the `abbr` element which saves space but gives assistive technology the change to announce the day of the week in full.
+- The `thead` contains the column headings representing each day of the week.
+The days are abbreviated and use the `abbr` element.
+This saves space whilst letting screen readers announce them in full.
-- The tbody contains the days organised in weeks which are represented in table rows.
+- The `tbody` contains the days organised by week which are represented as table `row`s.

 Calendar cell notes:

-- `tabindex="-1" allows us to set focus programmatically.
-More on this shortly.
-The selected day has `tabindex="0"` so that it appears in the standard tab sequence.
+- The `tabindex` is set to `-1` which allows the focus to be set programmatically but that it's not in the standard tab sequence.
+This is dicussed more later.
+ROVING.
 - ????`aria-selected` allows the selected state to be announced.
 This is set to true when the cell is selected.
 - ????
 ID
 - `aria-label` enables screen readers to announce the full day.
 Without it, the cell's value is ambiguous.